mythrhyth/handMotionRacer/README.md

 ```

 This will build a sample project to verify your installation.

 Before running make sure to use your ipaddress in hand_tracking_server.py file and Car.cpp file (intializeSocket() function)
+To view your IP Adress in local machine:
+## Methods to View IP Address
+1. Viewing Internal (Local) IP Address
+For Windows:
+Open the Command Prompt:

+Press Win + R, type cmd, and hit Enter.
+Run the following command:

+'''
+ipconfig

+'''
+Look for the IPv4 Address under your active network connection.
+This is your local IP address.

+For macOS/Linux:
+Open the Terminal:

+For macOS: Press Command + Space, type Terminal, and hit Enter.
+For Linux: Open the Terminal from your system menu.
+Run the following command:

+'''
+ifconfig

+'''
+or

+'''
+ip addr show

+'''
+Look for the inet field under your active network interface (usually eth0, wlan0, or en0).
+The address shown is your local IP.

+## Note:
+ Before running the cpp Project.
+You have to run the hand_tracking_server.py file on your command prompt for establishing connection.
+You may even have to change your port number in rare cases.

 ## Clone the Repository
 Clone the Repository: